miku/parallel/README.md

 JSON or similar line oriented formats.
 The output is just bytes and can again assume any format.

-An example for a simple transformation that does nothing:
+An example for the identity transform:

 ```go
 func Noop(b []byte) ([]byte, error) {